Running A Business

 • Better patient loyalty: Offering telehealth services improves patient satisfaction.
 When patients don’t have to deal with inattentive receptionists or frustrating long waits in your waiting room, they’re more keen to reward you with their loyalty.

-Your first objective: research what regulations apply in your region or state.
 The Center for Connected Health Policy provides a wide range of resources to help you comply with telehealth-related laws and regulations.
-Check out this helpful map to discover the rules that determine how you utilize this technology in your practice.
+Check out this helpful resource to review the rules that determine how you utilize telehealth in your practice.

 1. Start by getting your patients’ opinion: Send out a survey or have in-person conversations to gauge your patients’ interest level in telehealth.
 Learn what time of day they would prefer to hold consultations and what telehealth services most interest them.